raspberrypilearning/serene-scene/en/step_3.md

 --- task ---

-Click the green flag and then adjust your `flowers`{:class="block3variables"} slider to see the flowers change colour.
+Click on the green flag, then adjust your `flowers`{:class="block3variables"} slider to see the flowers change colour.

 --- /task ---